 - The City will present potential sites or rezoning options for land in high resource areas for Council consideration to provide opportunities for higher density development in all areas of the city and reduce concentrations of poverty.
 This shall include developing zoning standards to permit residential conversions in the Office Zone District, housing as a permitted use on parcels zoned Office, allow ministerial approval of office-to-residential conversions, and allow ministerial approval of housing near bus stops and in zone districts that allow mixed-use.
-If the objective of 750 units cannot be met within the Office Zone District, the City will identify additional sites. - The City will identify and pursue opportunities to promote the development of affordable and mixed-income housing in high resource areas through outreach to and engagement with affordable housing developers and by supporting the attainment of financing, such as CDBG, HOME Funds, tax credits, and state AHSC funds. - The City shall develop zoning standards to encourage missing middle and multi-unit housing types in currently single-family dominated neighborhoods.
+If the objective of 750 units cannot be met within the Office Zone District, the City will work with willing property owners to identify additional sites. - The City will identify and pursue opportunities to promote the development of affordable and mixed-income housing in high resource areas through outreach to and engagement with affordable housing developers and by supporting the attainment of financing, such as CDBG, HOME Funds, tax credits, and state AHSC funds. - The City shall develop zoning standards to encourage missing middle and multi-unit housing types in currently single-family dominated neighborhoods.
 Missing middle and multi-unit housing types include accessory dwelling units, duplexes, triplexes, fourplexes, townhomes, bungalow courts, courtyard apartments, live/work units, and SB 9 lot splits.
 The City shall review and amend the Development Code to incorporate objective standards to encourage these housing types in Residential Single-Family (RS) Districts.
 Zoning modifications may include but are not limited to increasing allowable heights and densities, reducing minimum lot sizes, and/or reducing open space and setback requirements to facilitate more diverse housing types.
 The City will develop objective design standards to ensure that new missing middle and multi-unit housing is compatible with the scale of existing residential neighborhoods.
 [Source: New Program]

-Responsibility Planning & Development Department Funding Source General Fund Timeframe Rezone sites for high density multi-family development in high resource areas by December 2027.
-Initiate review of zoning standards for missing middle housing in January 2025 and develop and adopt objective zoning and design standards by December 2025.
+Responsibility Planning & Development Department Funding Source General Fund Timeform Create capacity for 250 units for high density multi-family development in high resource areas by the end of 2025 and an additional 500 units by December 2027.
+Timeframe Initiate review of zoning standards for missing middle housing in January 2025 and develop and adopt objective zoning and design standards by December 2025.
 Objective Create additional capacity for 750 multi-unit lower-income housing units in high and highest resource areas and support the development of 400 missing middle housing types (e.g., duplexes, triplexes, fourplexes, SB-9 lot splits) in RS zones during the planning period to increase the supply of affordable units throughout the city, thereby increasing access to resources and facilitating housing mobility opportunities for lower-income households.